gradle/gradle/subprojects/docs/src/docs/release/notes.md

 See the User guide section on the “[Feature Lifecycle](userguide/feature_lifecycle.html)” for more information.

 The following are the features that have been promoted in this Gradle release.

-### Better control of native system headers

-In previous versions of Gradle, the native compile task include path was a single monolithic collection of files that was accessible through the `includes` property on the compile task.
-However, in Gradle 4.8, system header include directories can now be accessed separately via the `systemIncludes` property.
-This allows the user fine-grained control over which system headers are used at compile time.
-Furthermore, on GCC-compatible toolchains, the system header include directories specified with `systemIncludes` will be specified on the command line using the ["-isystem" argument](https://gcc.gnu.org/onlinedocs/gcc/Directory-Options.html) which marks them for special treatment by the compiler.

 ## Fixed issues